 I am a postdoctoral researcher at Aarhus University, where I work on the project Advertising Democracy.
 My research focuses on political disagreement and its democratic resolution.
 I aim to explain political complexity, with particular interest in belief systems and the interdependence among attitudes, to address some of today’s most pressing issues.
 Committed to promoting constructive peaceful politics and countering democratic backsliding, I focus on the politics of Western democracies, including those of Central and Eastern Europe.

-Most recently, I have been awarded an EPOVB Early-Career Fellowship (APSA).
-I have also received the Jacques Rupnik Prize given to junior scholar presenting on political behavior in CEE region at European University Institute and vice-rector’s award to excellent PhD students given at Masaryk University.
+Most recently, I was awarded an EPOVB Early-Career Fellowship (APSA).
+I also received the Jacques Rupnik Prize, given to a junior scholar presenting on political behavior in the CEE region at the European University Institute, and the Vice-Rector’s Award for Excellent PhD Students at Masaryk University.

-My dissertation research was published in European Journal of Political Research, Political Behavior or European Union Politics.
+My dissertation research has been published in the European Journal of Political Research, Political Behavior, and European Union Politics.
 Co-authored studies are forthcoming in Public Opinion Quarterly and Electoral Studies.

 I am married and have one child.
-In my free time, I enjoy hiking, cycling, camping and other outdoor activities.
-Otherwise, I play violin occasionally and reading.
+In my free time, I enjoy hiking, cycling, camping, and other outdoor activities.
+I also occasionally play the violin and enjoy reading.

 There’s a document CV for more.